OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - m=37 MiB, t=1, p=1
 - m=15 MiB, t=2, p=1

-Consider raising these settings to the following (or more) if performance considerations do not have a negative impact your system.

-- m=37 MiB, t=11, p=1
-- m=15 MiB, t=26, p=1

 ### scrypt

 [scrypt](http://www.tarsnap.com/scrypt/scrypt.pdf) is a password-based key derivation function created by [Colin Percival](https://twitter.com/cperciva).
 While new systems should consider [Argon2id](#argon2id) for password hashing, scrypt should be configured properly when used in legacy systems.